Concentration Invariance of Cyclic Species: Possibility of Experimental Verification of the Concentration Invariance

 \section{Possibility of Experimental Verification of the Concentration Invariance}

-Let $\Omega$ denote the total number of molecules in a given branching system and $\Omega_{0}$ the corresponding quanatity in the ideal system with no rings.
-Following the known relation, we write as:
+Let $\Omega(u)$ denote the total number of molecules at $u$ in a given branching system and $\Omega_{0}$ the corresponding quanatity in the ideal system with no rings.
+Following the known relation, we write

 while